forax/civilizer/README.md

 This should ensure proper performance, at the expense of the constant pool being quite bloated.

 Array specialization works, use site method specialization works, raw types are supported (using the argument of `classData`).
-Generic methods are not yet specialized and fields are not specialized (this requires an indirection).
+Type restriction (with `@TypeRestriction`) on fields are implemented (but specialization of fields is not implemented).

+Generic methods are not yet specialized.
 Inheritance of generic classes and interface default methods are not supported.

 ## How to build it